neanes/neanes/docs/guide/README.md

 To create a melisma, end your lyrics with an underscore or hyphen (`_` or `-`).
 To continue the melisma, set the lyrics for each neume in the melisma to a single underscore or hyphen.
 The full melisma will be drawn for you.

+To insert hyphens or underscores without creating a melisma, hold <kbd>Ctrl</kbd> while typing the character.

 ## Page Breaks and Line Breaks

 To insert a page break or a line break, click the neume that you want the break to occur after, and press the `Page Break` or `Line Break` button in the main toolbar.
 To remove the page or line break, highlight the element with the break, and press the button page or line break button again.